 - Played straight with Dickson though, who's temporarily controlable but has fixed equipment, lacks a Skill trait and only has two very basic Arts.
 It's pretty clear he'll never be a permenant party member.

 - Suikoden has a somewhat subtle one in that Sanchez, who you go to to change your team, is not listed on the Tablet of Stars, which reveals which of the 108 Stars of Destiny you've recruited.
 It's because he's not on your side; he's The Mole.

 - Suikoden V avoids this by taking a while before it gives you the Tablet of Stars.
 In doing so, it hides that one of your allies, Sialeeds, is set to betray you.

-- In the remake of the second Star Ocean, each playable character's name is rendered in ALL CAPS, so it's easy to determine who will (Or has the potential to) join the team.
+- In the remake of Star Ocean: The Second Story, each playable character's name is rendered in ALL CAPS, so it's easy to determine who will (Or has the potential to) join the team.

 - The game Live A Live uses static sprites for its enemies, which are usually larger than your characters (that is to say, they occupy 2x2 squares at least, while party members occupy 1x2).
 So when you encounter an enemy that has animation and is the same size as your party members, you know they'll be fighting alongside you at some point (unless that enemy was already playable, like Oersted or Straybow).
 This happens no less than three times.